 Not all informal workers are poor and not all working poor are engaged in the informal economy.
-Some informal operators – especially among those who hire others – are not poor and some formal wage workers are poor.
+Some informal operators – especially those who hire others – are not poor, while some formal wage workers are poor.
 But there is a significant overlap between working in the informal economy and being poor.
 This section details what is known about the relationship between working in the informal economy and being poor.
-It does so by summarizing findings of several recent studies that used different measurement approaches: average earnings of the various types of formal and informal employment; the earnings/expenditures of households; and the risk for informal workers of being in a poor household.
+It summarizes findings of several recent studies that used different measurement approaches: average earnings of the various types of formal and informal employment; the earnings/expenditures of households; and the risk for informal workers of being in a poor household.

 Making the link between informality and poverty means assessing the costs and benefits associated with different segments of informal employment against the location of the working poor, both women and men, within them.
 Statistical data on associated costs and benefits are limited: so testing these linkages statistically is very difficult.
 However, several recent sets of country-level data analyses have considered the average earnings and/or the poverty risk of different segments of the labour force, both formal and informal.

 - The first set is the analysis of national data in five countries – Egypt, El Salvador, India, Russia and South Africa – commissioned by the Economic Policy Institute-Global Policy Network (EPI-GPN) for a comparative workforce development project funded by the Ford Foundation.

 - A second set is the analysis of national data in five countries – Costa Rica, Egypt, El Salvador, Ghana, and South Africa – commissioned by the WIEGO network for the 2005 issue of UNIFEM’s flagship publication Progress of the World’s Women.